Skip to content

 Does this calculator work for sellers outside the US?

 Yes.
-The country selector adjusts the payment processing rate for US, UK, Canada, Australia, and Germany / EU.
-The other three fees (listing, transaction, offsite ads) are the same worldwide.
+The country selector covers 24 countries across North America, Europe, Nordics, Asia-Pacific, and Latin America — covering roughly 97% of the Etsy seller market.
+Payment processing rates adjust by country.
+For sellers in UK, France, Italy, Spain, Türkiye, Canada, India, and Vietnam, the calculator also applies the Regulatory Operating Fee (DST pass-through) specific to that country.
+The other fees (listing, transaction, offsite ads) are the same worldwide.
 Display is in USD-equivalent for the fixed component of processing fees — the actual native rate is shown in the dropdown label.

 How accurate is this compared to my real Etsy Payment Account?

-For a single sale, accuracy is about 95% — the four fees modeled here cover the vast majority of every sale.
-The remaining 5% comes from edge cases listed in “What this calculator doesn’t model” above: currency conversion, regulatory fees, state delivery fees, refunds.
+For a single sale, accuracy is about 97–98% — the five fees modeled here (listing, transaction, processing, offsite ads, regulatory) cover the vast majority of every sale.
+The remaining 2–3% comes from edge cases listed in “What this calculator doesn’t model” above: currency conversion, state delivery fees, refunds, subscriptions.
 Brimley reconstructs all of these from your actual order data when you connect your shop.